IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-0/README.md

 ## 2. (Optional) Seeding our Db2 Warehouse database

+We'll need a place to store our data.
+For this workshop we've opted to use Db2 Warehouse on IBM Cloud for a few reasons: it simulates a realistic enterprise database, a free tier is provided by IBM Cloud, and we can easily load our data set.

 > **NOTE** If you do not wish to perform this step, your instructor will provide you credentials for a Db2 Warehouse instance.

 ### Log in and provision a Db2 Warehouse database